SkillsUnion/tamkeen-software/docs/1-frontend/html-css/html.md

 </html>
 ```

-The first set of tags within the outermost `html` tags is usually the `head` tags. `head` tags contain important site metadata such as title (what's displayed in the browser tab bar), SEO metadata and links to stylesheets for styling and JavaScript for interactivity.
+The first set of tags within the outermost `html` tags is usually the `head` tags. `head` tags contain important site metadata such as title (what's displayed in the browser tab bar), SEO (Search engine optimization) metadata and links to stylesheets for styling and JavaScript for interactivity.

 ```html
 <!DOCTYPE html>